-BlueCross BlueShield PPO with HSA

-HMO and PPO Plans Key Differences

-HMOs PPOs Lower premiums Slightly higher premiums No deductibles Carry over deductible credit provision only when the deductible is met during the last two months of the calendar year.
-Doctor must be selected from preapproved list of doctors.
+BlueCross BlueShield BlueAdvantage HMO eCross eShield D BlueCross BlueShield PPO with HSA HMO and PPO Plans HMOs PPOs Key Differences Lower premiums Slightly higher premiu ims No deductibles Carry over deductible credit provision only when the deductible is met during the last two months of the calendar year.
+Doctor must be selected from pre- approved list of doctors.
 Covers in-network and out-of-network doctors.
 Offers financial incentives for selecting doctors from the pre-approved list.
 BlueCross BlueShield HMO requires referral from your primary care doctor to see a specialist doctor.
 Your primary care physician and their staff will manage and coordinate your care.
 See a specialist doctor without referral.
-Preapproval, however, is required for certain services such as MRIs and CT scans.
-(See page 23 for more information about pre-approval requirements.)
-BCBSIL nurses may reach out to you via a phone call to help coordinate or manage your care or your medical condition.
-This is an additional resource to answer your questions, help you effectively communicate with your doctor, and help you understand your benefits.
-Telemedicine (Virtual Visits) are available only for PPO and PPO with HSA plans.
+Pre- approval, however, is required for certain services such as MRIs and CT scans.
+(See page 23 for more information about pre-approval requirements.) care or your medical c additional resource to help you effectively co ordinate or manage your ondition.
+This is an answer your questions, Telemedicine (Virtual for PPO and PPO with Visits) are available only HSA plans.
+Paycheck Deductions will begin on the pay date following your effective date.
+However, if payroll has already been calculated the new deduction may not be taken until the next pay date.

-Employees and dependents will not incur out-ofpocket expenses when receiving physical and occupational therapy at an Athletico clinic.
+Employees and dependents will not incur out-of-pocket expenses when receiving physical and occupational therapy at an Athletico clinic for PPO participants.
 Deductibles and visit limits still apply.